 These Erasmus grants can be awarded not only for a stay abroad for study purposes but also for internships in another European country.

 Studying outside Europe

-Thanks to the "international dimension" of the Erasmus+ program, the TUM International Center is also able to award scholarships for stays abroad at selected partner universities of TUMexchange (exchange program outside of Europe).
+Thanks to the "international dimension" of the Erasmus+ program, the TUM Global & Alumni Office is also able to award scholarships for stays abroad at selected partner universities of TUMexchange (exchange program outside of Europe).
 These scholarships are awarded according to personal and socioeconomic criteria in order to achieve more equal opportunities for TUM students.

-Please find further information on the various funding options on the websites of the TUM International Center and on the pages of the DAAD (only German) where you can read reports from former scholarship holders.
+Please find further information on the various funding options on the websites of the TUM Global & Alumni Office and on the pages of the DAAD (only German) where you can read reports from former scholarship holders.
 If you have any questions about the program, you are also very welcome to contact the Erasmus team directly at the TUM IC.

 - "Studying with Disabilities" Brochure

 The Office for Studying with Disabilities of the German National Association for Student Affairs publishes a brochure providing tips and information for prospective and current students with disabilities and chronic illnesses.
 More

 Students with severe disabilities and chronic illnesses can apply for an exemption from tuition fees.
 Affected students may also apply to the TUM for a disability grant.
 More